danielbrendel/hortusfox-app-android/README.md

 ## Description
 This app is for android mobile phones or tablets in order to comfortably use the <a href="https://github.com/danielbrendel/hortusfox-web">HortusFox Plant Management system</a>.
-It is used to access the HortusFox web application comfortably providing a more native mobile experience.
+This way a more native mobile experience should be provided.

 ## Installation
 The build process is very quick.
 You just need to set the URL to your HortusFox instance in order to build